Property Management Blog

 • Damaged plumbing fixtures, lights, or electrical outlets

 Usually, such types of damages result from a tenant’s carelessness, negligence, or misuse of the space.
-You can hold the tenant liable for fixing such damages if they move out of the unit without making the fixes themselves.
+You can hold the tenant responsible for fixing such damages if they move out of the unit without making the fixes themselves.

 Is There a Security Deposit Limit in Oklahoma?